6 min read

 November is Native American Heritage/History Month in the United States, and June is National Indigenous History Month in Canada.
 If your classes focus on holidays or current events, these history months should be featured.
 These weeks are designated as a time to celebrate Indigenous/Native triumphs, accomplishments, and cultures!
 You can incorporate this into your lessons by highlighting contemporary Native peoples that are making a difference in the world, introducing Native resources or books to your learners, and amplifying Native voices.

-Before delivering a lesson on the histories of these holidays or colonization, be sure you meet the Outschool standards for teaching experience and class content on marginalized groups.
+Before listing classes or delivering a lesson on the histories of these holidays or colonization, be sure you meet the Outschool standards for teaching experience and class content on marginalized groups.
 Additionally, include a detailed Parental Guidance statement in your description about the hard topics that will be taught in your class.
 To continue your learning, dive deeper into how you can accurately represent Indigenous perspectives in your teaching or explore the resources below.

 Suggested Reading for Educators